What is freedom of speech?

 Can my school punish me for speech that it considers to be a “threat”?

 YES, if it is a “true threat.”
-In order to be considered a “true threat,” speech must have the intent to threaten harm.
-Your words must be so clear and convincing that the person has a reasonable fear for his or her safety.
+To be considered a “true threat,” you must intend to threaten harm on a person with your speech.
+Your words must be so clear and believable that the person has a reasonable fear for their safety.

 Do I have the right to organize a protest at school?

 YES, so long as it is a peaceful and orderly protest.
-For example, this could include one at lunch or before or after school.
+For example, you can organize a peaceful one at lunch or before or after school, but a school could punish you for organizing a protest that calls for students to walk out of class.
 If you are organizing a protest, you should check your school’s written rules on student speech.

 Can my school censor my article for the school newspaper?